jasonluther/rebar-heart/readme.md

 If you're considering welding or metalworking as a hobby, don't be intimidated!
 Cheap equipment is good enough for hobby projects, and you can get welding supplies locally and online, including gas to TIG or MIG weld.

 Note: _Links are available for convenience and don't reflect a recommendation or endorsement of any product, unless noted.
 None of the links are affiliate links or sponsored in any way.
-The links are to the actual products I have used, or a similar replacement for items that are no longer available._
+The links are to the actual products I have used or to a similar replacement for discontinued items._

 Materials:
 * Steel